 - putter in the garden, enjoying all the sights, sounds and smells

 Maybe this was fostered for me during all those years of business travel on my own when I worked in corporate PR, which then seamlessly morphed into gorgeously solo leisure travel, too (France, Spain, Hawaii, Belgium, among other destinations).
-The siren call of ‘getting away’ from those mad rush demands of everyday family and social life seemed irresistible even back then.
+The siren call of ‘getting away’ from those mad rush demands of work, family/social life and small talk seemed irresistible even back then.

 So I wondered if enjoying my own company means that I may actually fit into a category described by the British writer Angela Hurth like this: